Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

     bio: "Hubert Mara studied computer science at the Vienna University of Technology.
 There he already worked on digital methods in archaeology for ceramic analysis.
 He was subsequently a Marie Curie Fellow at the University of Florence within the framework of the *Cultural Heritage Informatics Research Oriented Network* (CHIRON).
 He completed his doctorate at the University of Heidelberg in the *Interdisciplinary Centre for Scientific Computing* (IWR).
 There he developed the [*GigaMesh Software Framework*](https://gigamesh.eu) and installed the *Forensic Computational Geometry Laboratory* (FCGL).
 Since June 2020, he has been the managing director of mainzed and is a researcher at the Institute for Spatial Information and Measurement Technology at Mainz University of Applied Sciences."
   -
     name: Clemens Schmid
-    affiliation: Max-Planck-Institut für Menschheitsgeschichte Jena
+    affiliation: Max Planck Institute for the Science of Human History
     orcid: 0000-0003-3448-5715
-    bio: "Clemens Schmid studied prehistoric, historical and natural science archaeology and computer science in Tübingen and Kiel.
-After graduating, he worked with computer-based data analysis in various archaeological research projects at the University of Kiel, the Roman-Germanic Central Museum in Mainz and the University of Bern.
-At the moment, he is employed for a PhD project on the quantitative prediction of mobility behaviour with genetic and historical-linguistic data in the Department of Archaeogenetics at the Max Planck Institute for the History of Man in Jena."
+    bio: "Clemens Schmid studied prehistoric, historical and scientific archaeology as well as computer science in Tübingen and Kiel.
+After graduating, he worked with computational data analysis in various archaeological research projects at the University of Kiel, the Roman-Germanic Central Museum in Mainz and the University of Bern.
+Now he is employed for a PhD project on quantitative estimation of past human mobility with ancient genetic and historical-linguistic data at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History in Jena."
   -
     name: Sophie Charlotte Schmidt
     affiliation: Deutsches Archäologisches Institut